thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

 {% include images-gallery.liquid imageCollection=clearCustomTranslationPE %}

-#### Adding a translation using a language translation file
+### Editing translation using advanced mode

-You can add custom translation in JSON.
-This JSON will overwrite default translation.
-To do this, follow these steps:
+You can add/update custom translations using JSON format.
+For this use advanced editing mode.
+This JSON will overwrite the default translation.
+Let's see how it works:

 {% assign customTranslationInJsonPE = '
     ===